faisal-hameed/FlightSuretyDApp/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a sample application for flight insurance developed in Ethereum.

 ## Install